TomLav/ncmaps/README.md

  * [cmcrameri](https://pypi.org/project/cmcrameri/)

 These modules must be installed and accessible to your your python implementation (e.g. via *pip* or *conda*) **before** running ncmaps.
+This might require activating a *virtualenv*.
 Modules that are not available are skipped.

 ## Command-line parameters